 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 10921475-03CE-4E04-90CE-E2E7EF20C814.
 The program is not visible.
-The file is a Verisign signed file.
-The UninstallExplorer32.dll file is able to change the behavior of, or monitor Internet Explorer.
+The file is able to change the behavior of, or monitor Internet Explorer.
 The UninstallExplorer32.dll file is digitally signed.
-The UninstallExplorer32.dll file is not a Windows core file.
+The UninstallExplorer32.dll file is not a Windows system file.
+The UninstallExplorer32.dll file is a Verisign signed file.
 UninstallExplorer32.dll is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 34% dangerous.
+Therefore the technical security rating is 35% dangerous.

 Recommended: Identify UninstallExplorer32.dll related errors

-A clean and tidy computer is the key requirement for avoiding problems with UninstallExplorer32.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.